 JSCs are obliged to make public certain information on shareholders with a substantial shareholding (10 per cent or more, for both private and public JSCs).

 Additionally, if an undertaking, whether jointly or individually, intends to acquire a shareholding that will result in holding directly or indirectly more than 10 per cent of the company’s shares, it shall, no later than 30 days before the date of acquisition, submit a written notice of its intention to the target, to the National Securities Commission and to each stock exchange where the target’s shares are listed (if applicable).

 Disclosure of all participants

 LLCs disclose their participants upon registration and acquisition of any further membership.
-Information regarding participants in LLCs is contained in the company’s charter and can be found in the online Unified State Register of Legal Entities, Individual Entrepreneurs and NGOs, which is freely accessible at https://usr.minjust.gov.ua/ua/freesearch (in Ukrainian).
+Information regarding participants in LLCs can be contained in the company’s charter and is found in the online Unified State Register of Legal Entities, Individual Entrepreneurs and NGOs, which is freely accessible at https://usr.minjust.gov.ua/ua/freesearch (in Ukrainian).
 It is possible to obtain information regarding identification data of the participant (name, address, identification code) and the amount of the equity share.